jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 mirror legitimate businesses, complete with customer service, human resources, and a network of suppliers and partners.

 Ransomware is also more sinister because of the increasingly blurred lines between cybercrime gangs and nation\-state adversaries who influence the objectives of ransomware attacks while also making it more difficult to bring the threat actors to justice.

-INTRODUCTION
-CEO Insight
-3
+2

-RANSOMWARE
+RANSOMWARE\| INTRODUCTION CEO INSIGHT

-I often refer to these groups as state\- ignored, where nation\-state adversaries look the other way as long as the ransomware targets align with their strategic goals, or state\-controlled, where the threat actors are executing attacks on behalf of and at the direction of the nation\-state.
+I often refer to these groups as “state\- ignored,” where nation\-state adversaries look the other way as long as the ransomware targets align with their strategic goals, or “state\-controlled,” where the threat actors are executing attacks on behalf of and at the direction of the nation\-state.
 The US Cybersecurity and Infrastructure Security
 Agency (CISA) reported that 14 out of 16 critical infrastructure sectors have been targeted by ransomware attacks.

 Organizations that are hit by a ransomware attack face a no\-win situation.
-The only options are to either ignore the ransom demand, rebuild and restore compromised systems from backups, and pray that the threat actor doesnt leak or sell your organizations sensitive data, or pay the ransom to obtain the decryption key from the attackers.
+The only options are to either ignore the ransom demand, rebuild and restore compromised systems from backups, and pray that the threat actor doesn’t leak or sell your organization’s sensitive data, or pay the ransom to obtain the decryption key from the attackers.

 While paying the ransom may seem like the easier choice, our research this year proves once again that it does not pay to pay.
-Organizations that paid a ransom were frequently unable to recover all of their data, and many were hit by additional ransomware attacksoften by the same threat actors.
+Organizations that paid a ransom were frequently unable to recover all of their data, and many were hit by additional ransomware attacks—often by the same threat actors.

 Given the ongoing threat that these attacks pose to organizations, this second annual
 Ransomware: The True Cost to Business